 Making the last out of an inning at 3rd?
 Brett Gardner did it the night before, claiming insect interference.
 Crawford said after the game, "At least I'm not afraid of wasps."

-The author of the blog Baseball & the Boogie Down suggests that what really upsets Crawford is that, now that the Yankees have Gardner, they don't need an outfielder with Crawford's speed anymore, and thus Crawford will never, ever, EVER win a World Series.
+The author of the blog Baseball & the Boogie Down suggests that what really upsets Crawford is that, now that the Yankees have Gardner, they don't need an outfielder with Crawford's speed anymore, and thus Crawford will never, ever, ever win a World Series.

 Which would have made it possible for Gardner to pull a Patrick Roy and say to Crawford, "I can't hear you, I've got a World Series ring in my ear."

-Yanks back in first place by half a game, albeit tied in the all-important loss column.
+Yanks back in 1st place by half a game, albeit tied in the all-important loss column.
 The Yanks' Magic Number to clinch the AL East is 18, to clinch at least a Playoff berth 11.